roxroy/camper-nightlife/README.md

-# Camper Night life Coordination App
+# Camper Night Life Coordination App
 Web application to view all bars in our area and indicate you are going there tonight.

 ## User Story